 In April 2010, EUSI started operating EDAF (European Direct Access Facility) for the acquisition of WorldView-1/2 data.
 In 2013, EDAF is providing imagery of the following satellites: Ikonos-2, Quickbird-2, WorldView-1/2, GeoEye-1, and EROS-B. EDAF is located at DLR, Oberpfaffenhofen and is jointly operated by EUSI and DLR.
 16) 17)

 • On January 31, 2013, DigitalGlobe and GeoEye have completed their merger, creating a global leader in Earth imagery and geospatial analysis.
 Hence, Ikonos-2 is now being owned and operated under the label of DigitalGlobe.
 18) 19)

-- The merger was forced by the government's decision to reduce funding for commercial satellite imagery purchases in light of budget constraints and reduced demand for this type of satellite imagery with the scaling down of the Afghan conflict.
+- The merger was forced by the government's decision to reduce funding for commercial satellite imagery purchases in light of budget constraints and reduced demand for this type of satellite imagery.
 20)